Email FacebookTwitterMenu burgerClose thin

 A woman who's approaching retirement calculates how much she can afford to safely withdrawal from her account each year.

-While safe withdrawal rate refers to how much a person can afford to withdraw from their savings each year without running out of money, hurdle rate represents a minimum acceptable return on investment or a portfolio.
+While a safe withdrawal rate refers to how much a person can afford to withdraw from their savings each year without running out of money, a hurdle rate represents a minimum acceptable return on investment or a portfolio.
 When applied to retirement planning, the hurdle rate helps individuals assess the viability of different retirement savings vehicles and investment opportunities in achieving their long-term financial goals.

 Hurdle rate influences decisions regarding the selection of retirement income sources.
 Individuals may evaluate annuities, pensions, Social Security benefits and other retirement vehicles based on their ability to generate returns that meet or exceed the hurdle rate.
 Understanding how these income streams contribute to overall retirement income can aid in constructing a diversified and sustainable retirement income plan.